 Some People Hate Because They Have Never Been Loved

 When I met him, I was still reeling; I’d just come out the storm end of an abusive, toxic relationship.
 Defensive and so messed up that I don’t think I could have found my arse with both hands.
 But then along came Cammy, and down came my guard.
 He popped my gay cherry; in fact, he was the first of many things.
 The first person I did Ecstasy with, and the first I told about my past.
 There in the early hours after an after party, holding hands in the quiet of a comedown, dark enough so he couldn’t see my face, I let it all out.
-But in true Cammy style, after I’d spilled my guts, said: “right that’s enough emotion for one night, you don’t want anybody thinking you’re a poof.”
+But in true Cammy style, after I’d spilled my guts, said: “right, that’s enough for one night, can I skin up now, I’m gasping”

 I never felt like I fitted in, let alone had a peer circle, and my life experience of men had been less than favourable; he changed that.
 And when he introduced me to his friends, this group of weird, eclectic individuals, I knew I’d found my tribe.
 I’d never seen my femininity and appeal as anything other than a curse; defined by either my fuckability or appearance.
 All I’d ever been was what others wanted or expected of me.
 But Joy, under the strobe lights, pumping and grinding, I discovered there was another side to masculinity, one that came without expectation.
 And whatever it was I had, they couldn’t get enough of it, they made me feel like a goddess.
 And so it was, that through Cammy and a bunch of gay misfits, I found my fierce.